plochoidysis-ojwege/eNSP-labs/README.md

 # Huawei eNSP Lab Exercises

-This repository contains lab exercises for Huawei eNSP.
-Each lab includes objectives, topology images, screenshots of configurations, and verification steps.
+This repository contains basic configurations on Huawei eNSP.
+Each configuration includes objectives, topology images, screenshots of configurations, and verification steps.

 ---